MohitBehal/Solidity-Project/README.md

 This program show how to make tokens in remix.ethereum.org

 ## Create a Token
-My token Name is myTok.
+My token Name is Mohit.
 The code can track of the total supply of coins, mint and burn tokens.

 ## Description